 Dogs?
 We’ve had our dog for five years, and Zeus has only had symptoms for about a year.

 Cotton?
 Zeus usually sleeps on a wooden windowsill, or on the leather sofa, and is never “dressed”.
 That, coupled with the fact he doesn’t have skin symptoms, makes me doubtful that cotton is our explanation.

 At the end of the results, I had lots of information and several questions.
 It would exponentially improve the quality of service 5Strands provides if the company invested in creating an algorithm that automated the results analysis.

 At the very least, I wish a qualified person helped sort through the potential false positives, like a cat with cat intolerance.

 Can you take this information to your vet?
 Maybe.

 5Strands uses a bioresonance testing method that many homeopathic healers strongly believe in.
 However, some more traditional veterinarians may not view the testing method as scientifically accurate.

 I think 5Strands is a great place to start if your vet recommends trying an elimination diet with your pet.

-It’s Called “Affordable Testing,” But Is It Good Value?
+Price: It’s Called “Affordable Testing,” But Is It Good Value?

 The easyDNA cat intolerance test is less expensive, but it only tests a total of 73 substances.
 The report is fairly straightforward, but that’s largely because of the low number of substances tested.